rkalis/dotfiles/README.md

 #### Repos
 This folder is a collection of my own repos, some of which are even private.
 The existing lists can easily be edited or replaced by custom lists.

-## To Do

-* Automatically setup my apache web server configuration
-* ...

 ## Caveats

 * I haven't found a way to automate or save Bartender config